yeohkc1995/Ship-Detection-SAR-202306/README.md

 DSN:

 * When implementing the DSN on m2 mac, torch.device is set to MPS and num_workers set to 0.
 Change the values to suit individual needs.
+* Relative file paths not used.
+Change accordingly.
+* Generate bounding box data and training data using Dataset Preparation.ipynb

 Step 1: Generate 4D signal spe4D via fft based time-frequency analysis, output spe4_min_max values and img_mean std values